 Correctional Institutions and Prisons in Louisiana are similar to most facilities in all states throughout the United States.
 State Prisons and Facilities in Louisiana are part of a larger criminal justice system which includes police, prosecution and the courts.

-Inmates / defendants / respondents incarcerated in a Louisiana correction facilities are subject to the practices of the institution's rules and regulations.
+Inmates / defendants / respondents / witnesses incarcerated in a Louisiana correctional facility are subject to the practices of the institution's rules and regulations.
 Process Servers who are tasked with the job of serving inmates in a Louisiana facility with service of process can only perform their duties and services with the guidance and approval of the facility managers and in many situations, the approval of the warden.

 Federal correctional Institutions located in Louisiana are the homes for inmates who have been convicted of a wide range of charges.
 Estimates and records indicate all federal prisons house over 220,000 inmates.